Major Work Activity C – Installs air and material handling systems

 set dampers |

-- processes include: installing retaining brackets, slotting ductwork, sleeving dampers
+- processes: installing retaining brackets, slotting ductwork, sleeving dampers

-- methods include: bolting sections together, adding stiffeners to damper frames, adding brackets to damper blades, connecting brackets to linkages, installing motors
+- methods: bolting sections together, adding stiffeners to damper frames, adding brackets to damper blades, connecting brackets to linkages, installing motors

 Knowledge